deadsnakes/python3.3/Doc/library/os.rst

    the id returned is the one of the init process (1), on Windows it is still the same id, which may be already reused by another process.

-   Availability: Unix, Windows
+   Availability: Unix, Windows.

    .. versionchanged:: 3.2
       Added support for Windows.

 .. function:: getpriority(which, who)

    .. index:: single: process; scheduling priority

    Get program scheduling priority.
 The value *which* is one of :const:`PRIO_PROCESS`, :const:`PRIO_PGRP`, or :const:`PRIO_USER`, and *who* is interpreted relative to *which* (a process identifier for :const:`PRIO_PROCESS`, process group identifier for :const:`PRIO_PGRP`, and a user ID for :const:`PRIO_USER`).
 A zero value for *who* denotes (respectively) the calling process, the process group of the calling process, or the real user ID of the calling process.

+   Availability: Unix.

+   .. versionadded:: 3.3

+.. data:: PRIO_PROCESS
+          PRIO_PGRP
+          PRIO_USER

+   Parameters for the :func:`getpriority` and :func:`setpriority` functions.

-   Availability: Unix
+   Availability: Unix.

    .. versionadded:: 3.3

 .. function:: getresuid()